 Art.
 19. EXPERTS

 19.1.
-The Arbitral Tribunal may, if requested by a party, order that an expert file a report.
+The Arbitral Tribunal may, if requested by a party or of its own, order that an expert file a report.

 The expert will be sworn by the Arbitral Tribunal or by the state court of competent jurisdiction or will make an affirmation on his honour to be truthful.